Emma Morrison (pageant titleholder): Biography

 Born to Roland Morrison & Vanessa Bedard, Morrison is originally from Chapleau, Ontario, Canada and identifies as Mushkegowuk Cree First Nations woman.
 At present, she lives in Ottawa, Canada.
 Morrison studied Indigenous preparatory studies and tourism as well as aesthetics and hair.

 Pageantry

 Morrison began competing in pageants in 2017 when she entered in the Miss North Ontario Regional Canada.
 One of three Indigenous contestants of the total 39 competitors, Morrison won the pageant, claiming the title Miss North Ontario.

 Ten months later, in 2018, she competed and won Miss Teenage Canada and went on to represent Canada at her first international pageant, Miss Teenager Universe in 2018.
 She did not place, nor receive any awards.

 In 2022, of 50 competitors, Morrison won Miss World Canada, and also received the Beauty with a Purpose award, for her ribbon skirts.
-She will go on to represent Canada in the 72nd Miss World competition in 2023.
+She went on to represent Canada in the 72nd Miss World competition in 2023.
+While she did not place, she is notable for being the first Indigenous woman to represent Canada at the pageant.